QuinAiton/Rippa/README.md

 Absolutely!
 This starter was actually born out of a non-shopify starter I had been using for my own client projects.

-I made a `marketing-starter` branch that is **HULL without all the Shopify logic**!
+I made a `marketing-starter` branch that is **RIPPA without all the Shopify logic**!
 The fastest way to get started is simply cloning that branch locally into an empty project folder:

 ```
-git clone -b marketing-starter --single-branch git@github.com:ndimatteo/HULL.git .
+git clone -b marketing-starter --single-branch git@github.com:ndimatteo/RIPPA.git .
 ```

-You can read the [setup instructions](https://github.com/ndimatteo/HULL/tree/marketing-starter#-set-up) for this version from the branch's README.
+You can read the [setup instructions](https://github.com/ndimatteo/RIPPA/tree/marketing-starter#-set-up) for this version from the branch's README.

 </details>